 Welcome to The Department of Physician Assistant Studies

-The University of Toledo Physician Assistant Program is a twenty-seven month graduate
+The University of Toledo Physician Assistant Program (UTPA) is a twenty-seven month

-program leading to a Master of Science in Biomedical Sciences (MSBS) degree with a
+graduate program leading to a Master of Science in Biomedical Sciences (MSBS) degree

-Physician Assistant concentration.
-It was the first graduate level PA Program in the
+with a Physician Assistant concentration.
+It was the first graduate level PA Program

 of 1996.
 There will be 45 applicants accepted for the next incoming class.
 The University